 Batters choke up on the bat for two primary reasons.
 The first reason is to increase bat control.
 By gripping the bat closer to the barrel, a batter has greater control over where the barrel enters the hitting zone.
 This can be helpful when trying to make contact with an off-speed pitch or when trying to hit a ball to the opposite field.

 The second reason batters choke up is to reduce the weight of the bat.
 A lighter bat is easier to swing through the zone and will increase a batter’s ability to make contact with the ball.
+If you consistently need to choke up, it could be a sign your bat is too heavy.

 What Effect Does Choking Up On The Bat Have?